GDPR Privacy notice for Employees Workers & Contractors

 7. WHERE DID WE COLLECT THIS DATA FROM?

-We usually only collect information for Data Subjects directly.
+We usually only collect information from Data Subjects directly.

 In the context of employment, we may also have obtained your data from one of the sources below.

-We will also collect some of the information in the categories above in the course of your employment.
+We will also collect some of the information in the categories in paragraph 4 above in the course of your engagement with us as an employee, worker or contractor.

 8. ARE YOU UNDER ANY OBLIGATION TO PROVIDE THE PERSONAL DATA?